BESTenergytrade/simply/doc/source/pricing_strategies.rst

     - Due to the actor strategy the actor plans to buy 10 energy from the market maker in 3 time steps
         - The market_schedule will have 10 as a value at index 3
     - The actor generates an order at the current time step for a lower price than 0.5 currency units, e.g. 0.25
-    - The market maker will not match this order, but local prosumers might sell for this price, which is lower than the market maker price
+    - Local prosumers might sell for this price, which is lower than the market maker price
         - If the order gets matched the market_schedule will deduct the matched energy at index 3
         - If the order does not get matched the price for order generation will be increased in the next time step, e.g. 0.35
     - If no matching takes place up until index 3, the order generation will use the final price of 0.5 currency units to guarantee matching with the market_maker

 Pricing can be custom function with the arguments steps (int), final_price (float) and energy(float)

-- steps the amount of time steps until interaction with the market_maker is planned
+- :code:`steps` is the amount of time steps until interaction with the market_maker is planned
-- final price is the guaranteed market maker price
+- :code:`final_price` is the guaranteed market maker price
-- energy is the energy amount of the planned interaction, mostly used to determine the direction of the order.
+- :code:`energy` is the energy amount of the planned interaction, mostly used to determine the direction of the order.
 Positive energy amounts mean buying power and vice versa.

 Besides the custom function, 3 different pricing strategies are implemented in form of a dictionary.
 The dictionary has two keys "name" and "params".
 The name describes the functions and params defines the function parameters.
 The pricing strategies are described shortly below.